+Free

-Free Reduced
+Reduced Yes No

+Con on line application for he weived f or applicants with financial pood?
+X NO

+Can on-line application fee be waived f Application closing date or applicants with infancial need?
 Yes No

-Can on-line application fee be waived for applicants with financial need? Х

-C14 Application closing date Yes No
+NU

-Does your institution have an application closing date? Х
+Does your institution have an application closing date?
+X

 Date

-Application closing date (fall) 15-Jan
+Application closing date (fall) January 15

 Priority Date n/a

 Yes No

-C15 Are first-time, first-year students accepted for terms other t han the fall? Х
+5 Are first-time, first-year students accer ted for terms other than the fall? Х

-C16 Notification to applicants of admission decision sent (fill in a On a rolling basis beginning (date): one only)
+C16 Notification to applicants of admission decision sent (fill in one only) On a rolling basis beginning (date):

-By (date): Other: 1-Apr
+By (date):

+by (uale).
+Other:
-Reply policy for admitted applicants (fill in one only) Must reply by (date): 1-May

-Deadline for housing deposit (MMDD): Amount of housing deposit: Refundable if student does not enroll?
-Yes, in full Yes, in part No C18 Deferred admission Yes No 010 Does your institution allow students to postpone enrollment after admission?
-163 X If yes, maximum period of postponement: C19 Early admission of high school students Yes No 015 Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) 163 students one year or more before high school graduation? Х C 20 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle) 620 Common Application.
-Question removed nom CDS. (initiated during 2000-2007 Cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? Х If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2020 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22 Early action Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision х well in advance of the regular notification date but do not have to commit to attending your college?
-If "yes," please complete the following: ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Early action closing date 1-Nov Early action notification date 10-Jan Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? Х
+Reply policy for admitted applicants (fill in one only) Must reply by (date): May 1 No set date Refundable if student does not enroll?
+Yes, in full Yes, in part No C18 Deferred admission Yes No Does your institution allow students to postpone enrollment after admission?
+X If yes, maximum period of postponement: C19 Early admission of high school students Yes No •.• Does your institution allow high school students to enroll as full-time, first-time, first-year students one - vear or more before high school graduation? Х , e C20 Common Application: Question removed from CDS.
+(Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Yes No 021 Does your institution offer an early decision plan (an admission plan that permits students to apply and be 163 notified of an admission decision well in advance of the regular notification date and that asks students to х commit to attending if accepted) for first-time, first-year applicants for fall enrollment?
+X If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2022 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: r leade provide significant details about your early devision plan.
+C22 Early action Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+X If "yes," please complete the following: Early action closing date November 1 Early action notification date January 10 Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early - plans?
+X Provide -